kennedn/gnome-shell-extension-mprispanel/README.md

 Adds media controls to the gnome panel for spotify.

-Uses d-bus to gain forbidden knowledge...could probably work with any MPRIS2 client if tweaked slightly.
+Uses DBus to speak with Spotify's MPRIS interface.
+Has the potential to be used for any MPRIS enabled player (may happen in a future release).

 <img src="https://i.imgur.com/09cBk0G.gif" alt="drawing" width="600"/>